Topcoder-Consulting/codeyourwayin/README.md

 # Code Your Way In

 login
-enter the practice room
+enter the practice room  - SRM 616 DIV 2 -- room 321513 (listen for RoomInfoResponse)
-open the component
+open the component - 39763
 compile the code
+submit
 practice system test

 [List of SRM](http://community.topcoder.com/tc?module=MatchList) -- Use SRMs 600-615